-The MSU Counseling Center has a 1 FTE staff to 2272 student ratio.
+The MSU Counseling Center has a 1 FTE staff to 2287 student ratio; however, not all FTE positions are currently filled.
 (V.C.1)

-Administrative support staff is not adequate for assuming all receptionist and secretarial duties required for the MSU Counseling Center and are overseen by the Center Director.
+Administrative support staff is not adequate for assuming all receptionist and secretarial duties required for the MSU Counseling Center; thus, support is offered through the hiring of work study students.
+Administrative support staff are overseen by the Center Director.
 (V.C.2)